Sarah-C/M5Stack_M5Paper_PhotoFrame/README.md

 Toggle left (anticlockwise) : Previous image.
 Toggle right (clockwise)    : Next image.
 (Next image happens naturally every 2 minutes) Press the toggle in         : Turn the M5Paper off / on.
 (When turning off, the file text changes from "-blah- .jpg" to "-blah- .Off", it's subtle!
+Note: The M5Paper DOES NOT turn off when it's plugged into the USB socket!
+So you'll get it to say ".Off".. but it'll carry on anyway.
+You need to unplug it first before turning off.

 There's an images folder included for you to privately test the program - please don't use them for anything more!
 Their copyrights are respectively their owners.